martinbangens/TVDistortion/README.md

 DigitalGainer
 ===========

-Makes square wave of the signal and keeps the the frequencies and look at them as sin waves in or to modulate and amplitude them to squares.
+Makes square wave of the signal and keeps the the frequencies and look at the signal frequencies as a sine waves to modulate and amplitude them to square waves.
+Round the corners for waves haping the signal, add extra small randomness in frequency and volume.

+knob1 Gain

+knob2 tone

 Screenshot
 -----------